Compulsory meals package of FJD $545 is to be paid in local currency (FJD) upon arrival.

 Awesome Experience Inclusions

-Swim with Manta Ray (May to Oct) OR Snorkelling at Reef Sites OR Sunset Tube Cruise
+Day 2: Mantaray Island Resort - Swim with Manta Rays (valid May to Oct) OR Guided Snorkelling Trip OR Sunset Tube Cruise with Mantaray Island Resort

 The Yasawa Islands have that special remote and ‘untouched’ feeling to them.
 The resorts range in budget and style from very basic to very up-market.